 - Consider smoother sports, like yoga and swimming, over higher intensity sports like boxing or football.

-Other things to consider is that you have eaten enough, and it is not a drop in blood sugar, or the body aches and any injury after exercising hard, triggering the attack.
+Another thing to consider is whether you have eaten enough, and it is not a drop in blood sugar, or the body aches and any injury after exercising hard, triggering the attack.
 If you hit your head while exercising, whether, by a fall or being perhaps struck by a ball, that can trigger an attack too.

 Talk to your doctor about your plans to change how you exercise.
 You may be eligible for a referral to an exercise physiologist under a chronic care plan to help you work out the best way to exercise and manage your migraine.